-4 Specific performance requirement relief provisions are available for projects that meet the People with Disabilities Selection Criterion for "PDSC Units."
+4 Specific performance requirement relief provisions are available for projects that meet the People with Disabilities Selection Criterion for "PWD Units."
 Reference Section 6.A. of the HTC Program Procedural Manual for additional details.
-Specific performance requirements will be incorporated into the Tax Credit Declaration of Land Use Restrictive Covenants and deferred loan documents recorded with the property.
+Specific performance requirements will be incorporated into the LURA and deferred loan documents recorded with the property.

-- i.
-A serious and persistent mental illness as defined in Minn.
-Stat. § 245.462, subdivision 20, paragraph (c) - ii.
+- ii.
 A developmental disability as defined in United States Code, Title 42, Section 6001, paragraph (5), as amended - iii.
 Assessed as drug dependent as defined in Minn.
 Stat. § 254A.02, subdivision 5, and are receiving or will receive care and treatment services provided by an approved treatment program as defined in Minn.
 Stat. § 254A.02, Subdivision 2 - iv.
 A brain injury as defined in Minn.
 Stat. § 256B.093, Subdivision 4, paragraph (a) Permanent physical disabilities that substantially limit major life activities, if at least 50% of the units in the project are accessible as provided under Minnesota Rules Chapter 1341